 Our mission is to be the leading marketer, manufacturer and seller of organic and natural, better-for-you products.
 We are committed to growing sustainably while continuing to implement environmentally sound business practices and manufacturing processes.
 To achieve this, we strive to maximize growth in net sales, earnings and operating cash flow.
 This goal requires the Company to continue to introduce innovative new products and expand its distribution and geographical reach, maintain a strong financial position and manage its cost of goods and expenses.
 Our mission and operating strategy require that our compensation philosophy recognizes both near-term financial and operational success as well as decision-making that supports long-term value growth.
-This is accomplished through the adoption of annual incentive awards, which are tied to delivering performance consistent with our business plan and as reflected in our annual guidance as well as providing for non-financial performance goals that have longer term impact on the business, together with long term incentive awards, which are tied to delivering growth, a greater emphasis is placed on the value of long-term incentive awards in our NEOs' total compensation.
+This is accomplished through the adoption of annual incentive awards, which are tied to delivering performance consistent with our business plan and as reflected in our annual guidance as well as providing for non-financial performance goals that have longer term impact on the business, together with long term incentive awards, which are tied to delivering multi-year financial performance.
+Given the importance of long-term growth, a greater emphasis is placed on the value of long-term incentive awards in our NEOs' total compensation.